ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

                  PKTSZ=0000,                                             -
                  RETRY=0010

-The same information is reflected in both.

 The batch statements are used to build the ARBO VSAM file which the Virtel Sub Applications access to display, modify and delete configuration elements.

-In the example above the prefix of CL means that this line will only use terminal beginning "CL".
+In the example shown above, the prefix CL means that this line will only use terminals beginning with "CL".

 By default, Virtel delivers two HTTP line elements in its default configuration.
-Line W-HTTP associated with port 41001 and Line C-HTTP associated with port 41002.
+Line W-HTTP, associated with port 41001 and line C-HTTP, associated with port 41002.

 * Line W-HTTP(41001) is usually associated with administration functions and should be secured for administration use only.
 * Line C-HTTP(41002) is an example of a line for for client applications.
 It is not advisable to use 41001 as your client port.
 Use 41002 or set-up another line using 41002 as a template, for example 41003.